harmon1c/performance/PERFORMANCE_PLAN.md

 - Save Flamegraph/Ranked screenshots for each interaction.
 Document notable hotspots.

 After profiling procedure:
 - Repeat the same scenarios after optimizations.
 Compare Commit/Render durations and call out the top improvements.
-Add a brief summary with screenshots to root README.md as required by the task.
+Add a brief summary with screenshots to the unified root README.md.

 ---
 This file evolves; update as tasks complete.